 Doing Their Job

-Professionalism too can sometimes take precedence when dealing with male and female characters.
-There are plenty of movies where characters get together despite being co-workers or professional rivals, but it is more surprising when they don’t.
+There are plenty of movies where characters get together despite being co-workers or professional rivals, but it is more interesting when they don’t.
 In The Da Vinci Code (2006), for example, Robert Langdon (Tom Hanks) and Sophie Neveu (Audrey Tautou) team up to locate the holy grail in order to solve Sophie’s mysterious family history and clear Robert’s recently tarnished name.
 This keeps the focus on the mystery surrounding the characters, and Robert and Sophie’s bond takes on a more interesting dynamic in the way that they help each other, working together to solve the code and even casting out each other’s personal demons.

 Cobb and Ariadne in "Inception"

-A very recent example of a male/female character team up is in the movie, Gravity (2013).
-While George Clooney’s character, Matt Kowalski, can come across as flirtatious, his relationship with Sandra Bullock’s character, Ryan Stone, cannot be characterized as romantic, and his candid comments come from silliness rather than attraction.
+In Gravity (2013), George Clooney’s character, Matt Kowalski, can come across as flirtatious, but his relationship with Sandra Bullock’s character, Ryan Stone, cannot be characterized as romantic, and his candid comments come from silliness rather than attraction.
 Kowalski is skilled at breaking the tension with calm, confidence, and humor.
 Again, the film takes place in a short time span, and the characters do not have the screen time to develop and play out any romantic feelings onscreen.
 There is actually very little characterization in the movie.
-Instead, just enough information is given to the audience to provide a little insight into the two characters and understand what motivates their actions.
+Instead, just enough information is given to the audience to provide a little insight into the two characters and understand what motivates their actions to survive.

 Kowalski is in his element in space so choosing to sacrifice himself for Stone does not come as much of a surprise, despite the fact that we know little else about him aside from his long-winded and seemingly pointless stories.
 Stone, on the other hand, really has no reason to return to Earth herself.
 We learn about her past tragedy and discover that there is really no one awaiting her return.
 What drives her to live is her desire to make Kowalski’s sacrifice count.
 Their week-long working friendship becomes her life’s defining relationship and the one that makes her work through the impossible task of rescuing herself from space with no direction, little training, and no other reason to carry on.
 This could not be explored had Kowalski and Stone been, say, married or even having developed a romantic attachment during the mission.
 Losing Kowalski may have been too great a loss for Stone to continue on.
 Such a relationship opens up a film to give female characters the drive and independence that an audience can root for and ultimately make them the heroes of their own story.